sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 \`@variable\`

-By analogy with the \`@\` syntax in list construction, this variable is assigned a list of all of the \`leftover' list elements in this part of the list after all of the other targets have been filled in.
+By analogy with the \`@\` syntax in list construction, this variable is assigned a list of all of the 'leftover' list elements in this part of the list after all of the other targets have been filled in.
 It is assigned the empty list if there aren't any elements left over.
 This is called a _rest_ target, since it gets the rest of the elements.
 There may be at most one rest target in each scattering assignment expression.

 If there aren't enough list elements to fill all of the required targets, or if there are more than enough to fill all of the required and optional targets but there isn't a rest target to take the leftover ones, then \`E\_ARGS\` is raised.